 To the right, just at the fork in the stairs, one can find a small wooden temple with a statue of Kanzeon Bosatsu, merciful hermaphrodite Goddess (観世音菩薩) is one of the five great Bodhisattva who administers mercy and compassion.
 A stone pillar in front says “For World Peace.“

-A few paces later, I found myself in front of the Seigantoji Temple.
-I lit an incense at the altar.
-Seigantoji Temple is the first temple that is visited in the Saikoku 33 Kannon Pilgrimage.
-It is said that Seigantoji Temple was established by an Indian monk, Ragyo-shonin, who happened to travel to Nachisan area and practiced ascetic Buddhism at the base of Nachi Falls in the 4th century.
-As such, the original build of the Seigantoji Temple qualifies to be the oldest temple in the Kumano area.
+A few paces later, I found myself in front of the Seiganto-ji Temple.
+I lit some incense sticks at the altar.
+Seiganto-ji is the first temple that is visited in the Saikoku 33 Kannon Pilgrimage.
+It is said that Seiganto-ji was established by an Indian monk, Ragyo-shonin, who happened to travel to the Nachisan area and practiced ascetic Buddhism at the base of Nachi Falls in the 4th century.
+As such, the original build of the Seiganto-ji qualifies to be the oldest temple in the Kumano area.

 The original buildings were destroyed during the Japan unification war.
-What we see currently was re-built in 1590 AD by Hideyoshi Toyotomi (who was the Military General and a friend of Oda Nobunaga).
-Seigantoji Temple was designated as a World Heritage Site in 2004.
+What we see currently was re-built in 1590 AD on the orders of Hideyoshi Toyotomi (who was the Military General and a friend of Oda Nobunaga).
+Seiganto-ji was designated as a World Heritage Site in 2004.
 The main worshiped deity here is Kanzeon Bosatsu (also known as Bodhisattva Kannon).

-From the temple grounds, on the other side one can get the full view of the Kii mountain range.
-I didn’t spend too much time in this area given my rush to capture the iconic Sanjudo Pagoda in front of Nachi Falls.
+From the temple grounds, on the other side, one can get a full view of the Kii mountain range.
+I didn’t spend too much time in this area – given my rush to capture the iconic Sanjudo Pagoda in front of Nachi Falls.

 After walking down a fleet of stairs I finally found myself in front of the vermilion pagoda juxtaposed with the cliff-diving Nachi Waterfall.
 It is hard to explain in words the majestic view of the waterfall in the backdrop, with the vermilion pagoda standing against it.
-I can only imagine how this view might influence the spirituality of the residents in the temples and shrines here.
-It was so serene sitting there and just looking at the steady falling water.
+I can only imagine how this view might have influenced the spirituality of the residents in the temples and shrines here.
+This is definitely the most beautiful photo of Nachi Falls that I have captured.

 Since ancient times people have considered this area to be a pilgrimage.
 For centuries people have visited these lands believing in the mystic powers of the mountains of Kumano.
 One of these beliefs is that if a worshiper prays at the Three Grand Shrines, he or she can attain salvation.
-The shrines thus attract many pilgrims ranging from members of the Imperial family to the common people.
+The shrines thus attract many pilgrims ranging from members of the Japanese Imperial Family to the common folks.

 I took a few more photos of the stunning pagoda with the Nachi-no-taki together.
-One can also enter the Pagoda and go up to the top balcony.
+If you have time do not miss going up to the top balcony of the Pagoda.

 The hike had made me hungry.
 I dug into the french fries I had obtained from the vending machine at the Kii-Katsuura station.
 I was also carrying a couple of shrimp Onigiri with me.
-After a fulfilling lunch, I just laid down on one of the seats in front of the pagoda, mesmerized by the amazing view.
+After the quick lunch, I just laid down on one of the seats in front of the pagoda, mesmerized by the amazing view.

-After walking for about 15 minutes I was at the base of the Nachi Shrine, one of the three Kumano Grand Shrines.
-It was a relief to see the bus stop was just nearby.
+After walking for about 15 minutes I was at the gates of Hirou Shrine, one of the three Kumano Grand Shrines.
+It was also a relief to see the bus stop just nearby.

-Hiryu Shrine’s gate marks the entrance to the Nachi Falls.
-I went through the Torii to a wide stone stairway that goes directly to the Falls.
-The cedar trees here are much more massive that anywhere on the trail.
+Hirou Shrine’s gate marks the entrance to the Nachi Falls.
+I went through the Torii to a wide stone stairway that goes directly to the base of the waterfall.
+The cedar trees are much more massive here than anywhere on the trail.

-If one wants a closer look at the waterfall, they can enter the shrine and take the stairs up towards a wooden deck.
+If one wants a closer look at the waterfall, one can enter the shrine and take the stairs up towards a wooden deck.
 It costs ¥200 to enter the shrine.
-I walked up the stairs towards the platform near of the foot of the waterfall.
+From the vermilion deck, you can get the best view of Nachi falls as the water falls from the incredible height, hits the rocks below, and transforms into a small stream at the foot of the waterfall.

-While coming down there is a natural spring flowing through the mouth of a stone-carved dragon head.
-Drinking the spring water is supposed to give one good health.
-I filled my bottle with some to take back home for Mani.
+While coming down there is a small reservoir with natural spring flowing through the mouth of a stone-carved dragon head.
+Drinking spring water is supposed to give one good health.
+I filled my bottle with some to take back home for my wife.

-It gets dark early in the mountains.
+It gets dark early in these mountains.
 It was only 4 pm but the light had begun to fade.
 I went back to the bus stand and waited anxiously for the next bus to show up.
-Anxious, because the last train to Osaka was at 6.10 pm and I didn’t want to miss it, cause that would leave me stranded in Nachi.
-Thankfully, the Japanese are very punctual and the bus arrived exactly on 4.25 pm and I reached Kii Katsuura station by 4.50 pm.
+Anxious, because the last train to Osaka was at 6.10 pm and I didn’t want to miss it.
+Missing that last train would have left me stranded in Nachi.
+Thankfully, the Japanese are very punctual and the bus arrived exactly at 4.25 pm and I reached Kii Katsuura station by 4.50 pm.

 Train from Nachi to Osaka

 Nachi being the terminal station, the train pulled into the station about 20 minutes early.
 I got myself a bag of peanuts and took my seat on the train.
-It was a near 4 hour journey back to Tennoji.
+It was a near 4-hour journey back to Tennoji.
 The hike had taken a toll on me.
-I turned on my music playlist thinking of the charming elevated temple with lovely view of Nachi falls.
+I turned on my music playlist thinking of the charming elevated temple with the lovely view of Nachi Falls.
 I spent nearly 8 hours traveling for that one memory of the magnificent vermillion three-story pagoda and I will tell you that it was worth it.

 Thanks for reading.
-Please do leave me a comment if you liked the post or follow my story as I visit the illuminated Kenrokuen Garden in Kanazawa.
+Leave me a comment if you liked the post or follow my story as I visit the illuminated Kenrokuen Garden in Kanazawa.